China economic uncertainty a potential risk for U.S. chipmakers

 However, the situation may not be as dire as the revenue numbers indicate.
 Exposure to China may be smaller than the companies' reports suggest, according to Cody Acree, an analyst for Ascendiant Capital Markets.

-For instance, Cirrus Logic Inc (CRUS.O), which supplies integrated circuits for audio and automotive applications, reports that it made nearly 80 percent of its revenue in China last year.
+For instance, Cirrus Logic Inc, which supplies integrated circuits for audio and automotive applications, reports that it made nearly 80 percent of its revenue in China last year.

 But the company said the number represents where its products are manufactured and not necessarily the end-market where products are sold.
 The company said it did not currently see any impact on its business.